itcc-pedcanportal/services-dkfz/README.md

 # ITCC PedCanPortal Data Upload Guide

-This repository contains documentation for bioinformaticians on how to upload data to the ITCC PedCanPortal hosted at DKFZ Heidelberg.
+This repository contains documentation for ITCC members on how to upload data to the ITCC PedCanPortal hosted at DKFZ Heidelberg.

 ## Table of Contents
 - [Overview](#overview)